Last updated on 15 Apr 2014

 Body Control Pilates has a network of qualified teachers who work to a strict Code of Practice governing their teaching standards and professional ethics.
 Visit their website to look for a qualified teacher close to you.

 HealthWORKS Newcastle runs the Staying Steady programme.
 It is for anyone who is worried about their balance OR is afraid of falling OR has had a fall OR has osteoporosis.
-The Staying Steady Programme is scientifically proven to improve balance, reduce falls and to keep people living in their own homes for longer.
+It will help to improve your balance to reduce the risk of you falling.
 Taking part will help you to keep mobile and to be more able to do the things you want.
-The classes will also give you an opportunity to make new friends and are designed to be enjoyable.
-For more information or to download a self-referral form visit the Healthworks Newcastle website.
+The classes will also give you an opportunity to make new friends and have fun.
+Download a self-referral form from the HealthWORKS Newcastle website.

 Leisure centres and swimming pools section on Information Now has more information about activities or classes at your local swimming pool or leisure centre.